How can you stop baby crying when you change his diaper?

 • Provide a calm environment by reducing ambient sounds and dimming lights;

-• If you are breastfeeding your baby, you can give him the breast;
+• If you are breast-feeding your baby, you can breast-feed him;

-• Go for a walk, in a baby carrier or stroller;
+• Take your baby for a walk, in a baby carrier or stroller;

 • Lay your child on his stomach and on your forearm;

-• Stay calm: if you yourself are stressed, your baby can feel it and this can make the situation worse;
+• Stay calm: if you're stressed yourself, your baby can feel it, and that can make matters worse;

-By the way, if you feel you're losing your patience and your anger is rising, ask your partner or another person to take your baby.
-If you're alone, put your baby down in his crib and move to another room to try and calm down.
+Moreover, if you feel that you're losing patience, that anger is rising, ask your partner or a third person to take your baby.
+If you're alone, put your baby to bed and move to another room to try and calm down.
 Go back from time to time to check that he's safe and that everything's okay, but it's better to let your baby cry on his own than to lose patience and shake him.

-If you run into difficulties, don't hesitate to ask specialists for advice, and in case of crisis, call numbers like LigneParents, available 24/7, or ask for help from l.
+If you're having trouble, don't hesitate to ask specialists for advice, and in a crisis, call numbers like LigneParents, available 24/7, or ask friends and family for help.

 Why does baby cry when you lay him on the changing table?

-When you lay him on his changing table, you can try changing him sitting or standing, putting the changing table on the floor to prevent him from falling.
+When you lay your baby on the changing table, you can try changing him sitting or standing, putting the changing table on the floor to prevent him from falling.

-Why does baby cry when I put his clothes on?
+Why does baby cry when I put on his clothes?

-Your child may start crying when you change his clothes, which may mean, for example, that his clothes are too tight and that he's uncomfortable in them.
+Your child may start crying when you change his clothes, which may mean, for example, that his clothes are too tight and that he's not comfortable in them.